GreysTone/SFU-CMPT-000-ASGN-2/README.md

 * **Parallel programming** with *OpenMP*
+  * Using *OpenMP* for multi-threads processing the scene, in tested machine, it open 4 threads processing the whole image.
+Each threads takes one-forth workloads.
 * **Object Boundary Box** accelerations
+  * The virtual object **GT_Boundary** is load into the scene, it bound the chess, and implement the interface for intersection and refraction.
+Internally, it contains an OctTree.
 * A simple **OctTree** implementation
+  * A simple OctTree separates the boundary box into 8 sub-area, in order to reduce the number of triangle meshes during the intersection.
 * **Object Internal** intersection in refraction
+  * Also, the refraction process only considers about the whole object itself, thus this reduce calculation between the ray and others.

 ## Features
 * ***Parallel*** (with **'-fopenmp'** compile option)